sharadalt/sharadalt.github.io/_posts/2017-02-27-Interpretations-Assumptions-And-Conclusions.md

 </p>

 <p>
-When my turn came  I was a bit anxious as I was doing it for the first time. of course  I made sure I did not show my anxiety.
+When my turn came  I was a bit anxious as I was doing it for the first time.
+Of course,  I made sure I did not show my anxiety.
 First as a rule, I was supposed to ask the team members one by one to introduce themselves to the audience  which, I promptly did.
 But  I missed the time-keeper who was not in the immediate vicinity.
 Someone reminded me, It made me more anxious.
 But outside very confidently with smiling face I called out Ms.Time keeper can you introduce yourself.
 We completed the facilitation.
 </p>

 <p>I was not happy with my performance as I had goofed up right in the beginning.
-That was my conclusion. how ever I waited  for the feedback.
+That was my conclusion.
+How ever, I waited  for the feedback.
 Guess what? bummer!
 I did not get any feedback.
 My co-facilitator got some feedback for improvement.
 I felt bad.
 My assumption of absence of feedback meant I did very bad.
 To my surprise, when I spoke to couple of participating members, One of them said I did pretty good with my smiling face and confidence while  the other one said, she was assigned with some responsibility and did not focus much on my facilitation.
-But she thought it was ok. many others also said it was ok.
+But she thought it was ok.
+Many others also said it was ok.
 </p>

 So I learned my assumption/conclusion based on my interpretation was again  not correct.
 Atleast some of them did feel I did good and some  were pre occupied with their own assignments.
 May be people who were supposed to give me feedback felt I did not need any feedback as I showed confidence  and they had given the feed back to my  co-facilitator.
 My wisdom told me, as long as I learned something from the workshop don't try to interpret too much , think too much and assume a lot.
 What do you think? :-)